grafana/loki/docs/sources/query/log_queries/_index.md

 - `--keep-empty` to retain standalone keys with empty value

     With `--keep-empty` flag set, the logfmt parser retains standalone keys(keys without a value) as labels with value set to empty string.
+    If the standalone key is explicitly requested using label extraction parameters, there is no need to add this flag.

 Note: flags if any should appear right after logfmt and before label extraction parameters
 ```